costavale/BlueCarbon/README.md

 library(aomisc)
 ```

-At the moment, the following functions are presented:
+The following functions are presented:
 1.  *bc_comp*
 2.  *bc_decomp*
 3.  *bc_stock* (work in progress)
+4.  ...

 ## 1. *bc_comp*

 *bc_comp* calculates the **Percentage of core compression** and the **Linear Correction Factor** using three arguments